Enlarged Prostate Chattanooga TN

 What is LUTS?

-Lower Urinary Tract Symptoms (LUTS) is a group of symptoms that can arise from bladder obstructions.
+LUTS stands for Lower Urinary Tract Symptoms, a group of symptoms that can arise from bladder obstructions.
 LUTS increases with age.
 One-third of men will develop urinary (outflow) symptoms due to benign prostatic hyperplasia (BPH).
 In older men, LUTS is often associated with an enlarged prostate or BPH.
 LUTS may have a significant negative effect on a man’s quality of life.

 - Going to the bathroom more often than usual